grafana/metrictank/docs/quick-start-docker-cluster.md

 * Cluster of 4 metrictanks (with 2x replication)
 * Separate Graphite monitoring server
-* The metrictank binary is mounted from `build`, so `make bin` must be run before spinning up the stack (benefits: speeds up development and testing)
+* The metrictank binary is mounted from `metrictank/build`, so `make bin` must be run before spinning up the stack (benefits: speeds up development and testing)
 * Loads custom configurations and scripts
 * Supports tags
 * More dashboards are available